HSOAutonomy/formatting/README.md

 - clone this repository
 - run `java -jar clangFormatWrapper.jar --init <project dir(s)>` (where `<project dir(s)>` is one or multiple project directories to which to add the config files)
+- if Git shows any of the added files as "untracked", add them to the `.gitignore`

 ## IDE Setup